backdrop-contrib/porterstemmer/README.txt

 considered equivalent when searching.
 This generally results in more relevant results.

-Note that the Porter Stemmer algorithm is specific to American English, so some British spellings will not be stemmed correctly.
+Note that a few parts of the Porter Stemmer algorithm work better for American English than British English, so some British spellings will not be stemmed correctly.

 This module will use the PECL "stem" library's implementation of the Porter Stemmer algorithm, if it is installed on your server.
 If the PECL "stem" library